MERNCraft/css-only-games-1/README.md

 ```
 ... the `silver` background will overwrite the `gold`, just as you would expect.

-If you want to declare different `counter` properties on different lines, just use a single semi-colon at the end of the multi-line rule:
+If you want to declare different `counter` properties on different lines, just use a single semicolon at the end of the multi-line rule:
 ```css
 body {
   counter-set: